 Finally, you also have access to advanced instruments.
 You can trade futures in 14 different exchanges.
 And you can also trade options in 12 different stock exchanges.

 Overall, DEGIRO offers access to an extensive range of investment products.
 This offer should satisfy every European Investor.
 For me, this is more than enough products for investors.

 DEGIRO Account Types

-DEGIRO has several account types: Basic, Custody, Active, Trader, and Day Trader.
+DEGIRO has several account types: Basic, Active, Trader, and Day Trader.

 DEGIRO will guarantee the lending with collateral of 104% of the value of the shares.
 Moreover, the short seller will also need to meet margin requirements.
 However, there is minimal risk with this.